balancer/balancer-v2-monorepo/pkg/deployments/tasks/20221027-fee-splitter/readme.md

-# 2022-08-15 - ProtocolFeeSplitter
+# 2022-10-27 - ProtocolFeeSplitter

-Deployment of the `ProtocolFeeSplitter`
+Deployment of the `ProtocolFeeSplitter`, used to split BPT protocol fees between the treasury and Pool owners.

 ## Useful Files